 The Scapia credit card is a co-branded travel-focused credit card offered by Scapia in partnership with Federal Bank.
 With the credit card, users can book travel experiences on the app and get rewarded with Scapia coins – Scapia’s proprietary reward system, which can then be converted into discount vouchers.

-The card is backed by VISA as the card network processor and comes on the VISA Signature platform – allowing cardholders to avail of VISA Signature credit card deals and benefits as well.
+The card is backed by VISA as the card network processor and comes on the VISA Signature platform – allowing cardholders to avail of VISA Signature credit card deals and benefits.

 In recent times, there has been a surge in the popularity of credit cards tailored specifically for travel enthusiasts.
 With established brands like EaseMyTrip, MakeMyTrip, and others already having their co-branded credit cards out in the wild, the introduction of the new Scapia credit card follows a similar trend.